-Since our launch in October 2020, we have created an independent media community outlet that works to accurately reflect the people, the culture, the spirit and the passion of great New Jersey neighborhoods, with vibrant communities, focused on authentic, relevant and informative news coverage, building a strong foundation in line with our core editorial interests.
+Since our launch on November 1, 2020, we have created an independent media community outlet that works to accurately reflect the people, the culture, the spirit, and the passion of great New Jersey neighborhoods, with vibrant communities, focused on authentic, relevant, and informative news coverage, building a strong foundation in line with our core editorial interests.
 With the awareness that together we can create a better society and more sustainable environment, we are committed to providing a voice to people who aspire to make our community better, help develop connections with these people, and report on important issues, always striving to stand with the community to defend it against those powerful forces that would seek to destroy what makes our neighborhoods so special.

 Starting with our first issue in 2021, we will look at our state, country, home planet, and under-the-radar everyday individuals, community leaders, and organizations who don't get enough credit for what they contribute to making our communities a better place to live.

 We are engaging with our neighbors and community leaders and will ask experts to chime in from time to time on the social justice issues in our state, nation, and our world.
 In-depth coverage, as in reporting and diving in behind the story, telling our readers what they want – and need to know.
 We will strive to be an important part of the community’s culture, and report on issues that make a difference in our readers’ neighborhoods – and their lives.

 We will strive to feature stories in WeekenderNJ that you’ll find nowhere else.
 And if we follow the ‘news,’ we’ll always try to have our own angle or take the story further.
 We’ll cover what we want, and where we want, but our home state will remain the base.